pianocomposer321/yabs.nvim/README.md

 You can create project-local configurations by creating `.yabs` file in the project working directory.
 It will be sourced as a lua file the first time you execute `yabs:run_task()`.
-The file should return a table with additional task that will be append to your global configuration.
+The file should return a table with additional task that will extend your main configuration.
 The syntax is the same as for [setup()](#setup):

 ```lua